MLSysOps/DataCI/docs/Text_Classification.md

+In this tutorial, we are going to build a text dataset for category classification.
+After this tutorial, we will have a basic picture of how to use DataCI to manage different versions of datasets, their data generating pipelines, and quickly adapt previous data scientists efforts to new versions of datasets.

-Given a product title, we are going to determine the product cateogry.
+This tutorial uses a simplified workflow from industry.
+Given a product title, we are going to determine the product category.

 # 0. Prerequisites

 ## Initialize DataCI